Phacomatosis pigmentovascularis Q85.8

 This section has been translated automatically.

-In types II, III and IV a naevus anaemicus may be associated.
-A further classification of the individual types according to a) and b) is made depending on whether a) exclusively cutaneous or b) also additional systemic involvement, e.g. dysplasia of larger vessels (e.g. V. cava), is present.
+A naevus anaemicus may be associated with types II, III and IV.
+The individual types are further classified according to a) and b), depending on whether a) exclusively cutaneous or b) additional systemic involvement, e.g. dysplasia of larger vessels (e.g. vena cava), is present.

 Etiopathogenesis